- Date : 15/11/2016

 The value of mobile banking transactions has grown from Rs.
 60 billion in 2012-13 to more than Rs.
 4000 billion in 2015-16.
 Additionally, the number of transactions involving prepaid instruments is now twice the number of conventional banking transactions.
 Numbers apart, how has India adapted to the digital payment revolution?

-Simply put, making a digital payment was helping people save money, which encouraged them to spend more, which in turn encouraged sellers to continue offering more incentives.
-This means those who would otherwise not buy products or services online are doing so because making a digital payment is a money-saving proposition.
+Simply put, making a digital payment in India was helping people save money, which encouraged them to spend more, which in turn encouraged sellers to continue offering more incentives.
+This means those who would otherwise not buy products or services online are doing so because making the digital payment method is a money-saving proposition.

 By 2020, we shall be making digital payments primarily for purchases in the organized sector, which is set to account for 34% of all payments.
 Next most popular options are likely to be bills, recharges, and utility payments (20%), modern trade (12%, and, surprisingly, payment of rent and other professional services (11%).